Skip to Main Content

 [Kidd, C., & Birhane, A. (2023).
 How AI can distort human beliefs.
 Science, 380(6651), 1222–1223. https://doi.org/10.1126/science.adi0248]

-Whilst there is great potential for making use of generative AI, it is important to ensure you engage with the technology critically, particularly in terms of its outputs and how they have been formulated.
-Understanding how AI functions is critical in understanding its possibilities, its limitations and its problems.
-Before reflecting on AI though, it's important to reflect upon pre-existing technologies and how they function.
+Whilst there is some potential in using generative AI, it is important to ensure you engage with the technology critically, particularly in terms of its outputs and how they have been formulated.
+Understanding how AI functions is critical in understanding its possibilities, its limitations and problems.
+One of the most critical aspects of generative AI is an understanding of how it produces the data it outputs and what that means for us as the consumer of these outputs.

 Bias